Updated July 26, 2019: I am using a combination of Echo Dot generation 1 and generation 3 here in Spain.

-I am using port 8980 to avoid being the hated Linux ROOT user and so now, on my Raspberry Pi 3, I moved the web server to port 86 and using “iptables” have redirected port 8980 traffic to port 80 to keep Amazon happy while continuing to use port 8980 to keep Linux happy as PI user.
+I am using port 8980 to avoid being the hated Linux ROOT user and so now, on my main Pi 3, I moved the web server to port 86 and using “iptables” have redirected port 8980 traffic to port 80 to keep Amazon happy while continuing to use port 8980 to keep Linux happy as user Pi.
+This all seems to work well.

 sudo apt-get install iptables-persistent